amalprasad7101/AQI-and-Soundpollution-Monitroring-and-Forcast-using-ML/README.md

 2) Wait for some time you will get a message "Django version 3.0.8, using settings 'aqi.settings' Starting development server at http://127.0.0.1:8000/ Quit the server with CTRL-BREAK."
-3) Click on the ip link there you can find the web page
+3) Click on the ip link there you can find the web page.